buying

 What Drives the Price Up or Down

-Three factors move the price within each tier:
+Three factors move a route within each tier.

-1. Billing per account.
-A route where accounts average $175/month is worth more than one averaging $120/month at the same account count.
-Commercial and higher-end residential customers command higher monthly rates.
+Billing per account is the first one.
+A route where accounts average $175 per month is worth more than one averaging $120 per month at the same account count.
+Higher-value residential accounts and commercial stops usually support stronger monthly billing, and that shows up directly in the price.

 What You Actually Pay — Beyond the Route Price

-The route price is the biggest line item, but not the only cost.
-Your total startup budget should cover:
+The route price is the biggest line item, but it is not the only one.
+Buyers should plan for the full startup budget, not just the acquisition number.

 For most buyers, total cash needed above the route price runs $18K–$37K if a reliable vehicle is already owned, or $33K–$67K if a vehicle must be purchased.